rudidude86/gura-lang.github.io/documents/String-Operation.md

 ## {{ page.chapter }}.2.
 Basic Operation

 ### {{ page.chapter }}.2.1.
-Character Access and Splitting
+Character Manipulation

-The most common way to create a `string` instance is to specify a string literal.

-    str = 'The quick brown fox jumps over the lazy dog'

-You can specify an index number embraced by a pair of square brackets to retrieve characters as sub strings at the specified position.
+You can specify an index number starting from zero embraced by a pair of square brackets to retrieve a character as a sub string at the specified position.

-    str = 'The quick brown fox jumps over the lazy dog' str[16]  // returns 'f'
+Multiple numbers for indexing can also be specified to get a list of sub strings.

+    str = 'abcdefghijklmnopqrstuvwxyz'
+    str[6]            // returns 'g'
+    str[20]           // returns 'u'
-    str[17]  // returns 'o'
+    str[17]           // returns 'r'
-    str[18]  // returns 'x'
+    str[0]            // returns 'a'
+    str[6, 20, 17, 0] // returns ['g', 'u', 'r', 'a']

-You can also specify a list of indexing items, numbers or iterators, to get a list of sub strings.
-These items can be mixed together.
+You can also specify iterators to get a list of sub strings.
+Numbers and iterators can be mixed together as indexing items.

-    str = 'The quick brown fox jumps over the lazy dog' str[16, 17, 18]   // returns ['f', 'o', 'x'] str[10..14]       // returns ['b', 'r', 'o', 'w', 'n'] str[4..8, 35..38] // returns ['q', 'u', 'i', 'c', 'k', 'l', 'a', 'z', 'y']
+    str = 'The quick brown fox jumps over the lazy dog' str[10..14]       // returns ['b', 'r', 'o', 'w', 'n'] str[4..8, 35..38] // returns ['q', 'u', 'i', 'c', 'k', 'l', 'a', 'z', 'y']